spotlightpa/poor-richard/content/about/about-jobs.md

 You will dive deep into the details of election administration and synthesize those facts into accurate, nuanced takeaways.
 Your journalism will inform the debate around voting and make an impact by spotlighting problems in elections and the politicization of voting, and by pointing toward solutions.
 Because the decision-making and preparations for elections are constantly ongoing, we treat this coverage as a year-round beat.

 <hr>

-## Rural Affairs Reporter, Report for America

-## <a href="https://www.reportforamerica.org/reporters/">Apply Here</a>

-Spotlight PA is seeking a rural affairs reporter to join its new State College bureau through Report for America.
-Spotlight PA is an award-winning independent newsroom in Pennsylvania that aims to hold powerful private and public forces to account by producing journalism that serves the public good.
-This reporter will identify and elevate stories from under-covered regions of Central Pennsylvania and the Northern Tier.

-As an equal opportunity employer, Spotlight PA is committed to fostering a diverse and inclusive culture, and we especially encourage members of underrepresented communities to submit an application, including women, people of color, veterans, LGBTQ+ people, and individuals with disabilities.

 ## Sign up to receive alerts so you don't miss new job postings.